techrivers/HireHero/PROJECT-IDEA.md

 You are an expert full-stack developer.
 Build a production-ready CV Matcher Agent web application with the following comprehensive specifications:

 ## 🎯 APPLICATION OVERVIEW
-Create a full-stack AI-powered recruitment assistant that integrates with Google Drive and uses OpenAI GPT-3.5/4 to intelligently match CVs with job requirements through natural language conversations.
+Create a full-stack AI-powered recruitment assistant that integrates with Google Drive and uses OpenAI GPT-3.5/4 to intelligently match Resume with job requirements through natural language conversations.
 The application must support real-time chat capabilities, background CV processing, and semantic candidate matching with detailed analytics.

 ## 🏗️ TECHNICAL STACK REQUIREMENTS